squirrel-prover/squirrel-prover/documentation/sphinx/source/logic.rst

 Logic
 ======

-We here define the syntax and informal semantics of our logic independently from protocols and cryptographic construcs.
+We define here the syntax and informal semantics of our logic independently from protocols and cryptographic constructs.

 Types
 ======